Navigation

 Medicines for psoriatic arthritis may help to relieve your symptoms, and some can also prevent or slow down the damage to your joints.
 You might need to take just one medicine or a combination of different medicines.
 If possible, your doctor will prescribe a medicine that can treat both your joint and any skin symptoms together.

-• Non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and naproxen.
+• Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 NSAIDs help to relieve pain in psoriatic arthritis.
 But they can’t stop your arthritis from getting worse or damaging your joints.
-Your doctor may prescribe NSAIDs for short periods of time to help control your pain.
+A doctor may prescribe NSAIDs for short periods of time to help control your pain.

 • Corticosteroid injections.
-Your doctor may suggest a corticosteroid injection into your joint if NSAIDs don’t give you enough pain relief.
+A doctor may suggest a corticosteroid injection into your joint if NSAIDs don’t give you enough pain relief.
 Corticosteroid injections can help to reduce pain and inflammation.

-• Disease-modifying anti-rheumatic drugs (DMARDs), eg methotrexate.
-Your doctor may prescribe these medicines if your arthritis is more severe, or is rapidly getting worse.
+• Disease-modifying anti-rheumatic drugs (DMARDs) such as methotrexate.
+Your specialist doctor (rheumatologist) may prescribe these medicines if your arthritis is more severe or is rapidly getting worse.
 They can help to slow down the progression of psoriatic arthritis, and also ease your symptoms.
-Your doctor will probably recommend trying them for a few months to see if they work.
-They may try different types, or more than one at the same time.
+Your doctor will probably recommend you try them for a few months to see if they work.
+They may try different types or more than one at the same time.

-• Biological medicines, eg adalimumab.
-These are a newer type of DMARDs.
-Your doctor may suggest biological medicines if you have several swollen joints and standard DMARDs aren’t helping.
-You take these medicines by injection.
+• Biological medicines such as adalimumab.
+These are a newer type of DMARD.
+Your rheumatologist may suggest biological medicines if you have several swollen joints and standard DMARDs haven’t helped.
+You have these medicines as an injection.

 Other therapies for psoriatic arthritis